 Archaeological Studies Minor

 The Archaeological Studies Program at UWL is among the top comprehensive undergraduate programs in archaeology in the United States and the only one in the Midwest.
-Lewis Binford, one of the most influential archaeologists in the discipline's history, said of our program: "I can say without hesitation that this is the best undergraduate program in archaeology that I have seen anywhere in this country."
-The archaeological studies minor is an interdisciplinary course of study that integrates the fields of New World and Old World archaeology, cultural anthropology, physical anthropology, geoarchaeology, and cultural resource management.
+Lewis Binford, one of the most influential archaeologists in the discipline's history, conducted a comprehensive review of our program and concluded: "I can say without hesitation that this is the best undergraduate program in archaeology that I have seen anywhere in this country."
+The archaeological studies minor is an interdisciplinary course of study that exposes students to anthropology, regional course offerings and study abroad experiences spanning the Old and New Worlds, a sampling of multiple methodological specialties, cutting edge technologies applied to archaeological research, and practical training in the applied field of cultural resource management (CRM) industry.

-We are able to provide our undergraduate students with practical experience unmatched by other programs of its kind for three primary reasons:
+Most notably, we provide our undergraduate students with practical experience unmatched by other programs elsewhere for three primary reasons:

 - Our close relationship with the Mississippi Valley Archaeology Center (MVAC), the research arm of our program, which conducts extensive research and public education activities throughout the tri-state region of Wisconsin, Minnesota, and Iowa;